Bones, Joints and Cartilages – Facts We Need to Know

 • Red peppers, green peppers, oranges, grapefruits, broccoli, strawberries, brussels sprouts, papaya, pineapples, and lemons

-Food that helps lubricate the joints include:
+Food that helps lubricate the joints includes:

 • Salmon